QuantEcon/lecture-jax/lectures/opt_savings_1.md

 This is a traditional approach using relatively old technologies.

-One reason we start with NumPy is that switching from NumPy to JAX will be relatively trivial.

-The other reason is that we want to know the speed gain associated with switching to JAX.
+Starting with NumPy will allow us to record the speed gain associated with switching to JAX.

 (NumPy operations are similar to MATLAB operations, so this also serves as a rough comparison with MATLAB.)

 ### Functions and operators